riyasach189/Smart-Trainer-Kit/README.md

 - We decided to use an I2C to connect the LCD screen to reduce the number of pins required on RPi Pico.
 This left extra pins for IC Tester and future expansion.
 - RPi Pico is a dual-core processor in theory, but we were unable to use its multithreading functionality.
 We spent a long time trying to generate clock signals from Pico on the second thread, but Pico could only process one thread at a time.
 We finally decided to use 555 timers to generate clock signals.
 - For the voltmeter, we wanted a range of (0, 5) V but the analog read pins of RPi Pico can take a maximum input of 3.3 V. So we used a voltage divider to map the range (0, 5) V onto (0, 3.3) V, then mapped that back to (0, 5) V in the code.
-- We were later able to implement a clock without the use of separate threads through state machines on three different pins; however, having a variable clock was still not possible, and we settled on having three constant clock signals
+- We were later able to implement a clock without the use of separate threads through state machines on three different pins; however, having a variable clock was still not possible, and we settled on having three constant clock signals.
+- We replaced push button switches with toggle switches because they were shorting the GND and VCC plane in the ON configuration.
+We believe push button switches are available in 2 different pinouts, but they look the same on the outside, ie. it is not possible to tell from the outside which type of push button switch it is.
+Also, toggle switches offer more tactile feedback and are a better choice.
+- The biggest bottleneck in the whole design process was finding a PCB manufacturer.
+- We realised we had missed some traces in the PCB when we assembled the first prototype, so we added them later.
+- We had missed the Vcc and GND connection of the 4511 IC, and for some reason, it was causing the IC to heat up whenever we turned the RPi Pico on.
+This problem was resolved when we provided Vcc and GND to the IC.

 **Resources:**
 - [Rotary Encoder with RPi Pico](https://youtu.be/sgnEUxeNxpM)